kervinck/pfkpk/README.md

 the file `LICENSE' for details.

-This implementation is quite fast because it handles the 64 possible black king locations superposition in all operations.
+This implementation is quite fast because it handles the 64 possible black king locations in superposition for all operations.

 ```
 kpkGenerate CPU time [seconds]: 0.001579